-A Roth IRA you treat as your own is treated like any other Roth IRA of yours, so that you will not have to receive any required minimum distributions during your lifetime, and earnings paid to you in a nonqualified distribution before you are age 591⁄2 will be subject to the 10% additional income tax on early distributions (unless an exception applies).
+A Roth IRA you treat as your own is treated like any other Roth IRA of yours, so that you will not have to receive any required minimum distributions during your lifetime and earnings paid to you in a nonqualified distribution before you are age 591⁄2 will be subject to the 10% additional income tax on early distributions (unless an exception applies).

 If you treat the Roth IRA as an inherited Roth IRA, payments from the Roth IRA will not be subject to the 10% additional income tax on early distributions.
 An inherited Roth IRA is subject to required minimum distributions.
-If the participant had started taking required minimum distributions from the Plan, you will have to receive required minimum distributions from the inherited Roth IRA.
-If the participant had not started taking required minimum distributions, you will not have to start receiving required minimum distributions from the inherited Roth IRA until the year the participant would have been age 701⁄2 (if they were born before July 1, 1949) or age 72 (if they were born after June 30, 1949).
+You will not have to start receiving required minimum distributions from the inherited Roth IRA until the year the participant would have been age 701⁄2 (if participant was born before July 1, 1949), age 72 (if participant was born after June 30, 1949 and before January 1, 1951), or age 73 (if the participant was born after December 31, 1950, and before January 1, 1960).